NullVoxPopuli/eslint-plugin-decorator-position/docs/rules/decorator-position.md

 ## Configuration

 * object -- containing the following properties:
+  * `printWidth` -- number -- sets the maximum line length allowed for inlining the decorator and the thing it decorates
   * `properties` -- either `'prefer-inline'` or `'above'` -- default: `'prefer-inline'`
   * `methods` -- either `'prefer-inline'` or `'above'` -- default: `'above'`
   * `overrides -- object -- allowing specific behavior for individual decorators